austinesmith/cdk-and-vuejs-in-s3/README.md

 **1. Reverse all changes made by the deployment returning the AWS account to its original state**
   * In the `*/cdk-and-vuejs-in-s3/demo-cdk` directory run `cdk destroy`
-  * The `cdk destroy` command will automatically reverse all the changes made to the AWS account by the deploy command
+  * The `cdk destroy` command will automatically reverse all the changes made to the AWS account by the `cdk deploy` command
   * CloudFormation templates define how resources are provisioned within the AWS account, but they are stored in a stack data structure until they are explicitly removed
   * This makes it easy for AWS to remove resources that were created by the CDK application in a LIFO (last in, first out) order
 <br/><br/><br/><br/>